znep/query-coordinator/README.md

 Under the `tools/jscodeshift-transforms` are a few transformations for modifying our code in an AST-to-AST manner.

-To run a transform, follow the instructions on the jscodeshift project page, but setting and environment variable of `BABEL_ENV="jscodeshift"` - this ensures that a clean babel configuration is used for the transforms, alleviating an issue with babel versions.
+To run a transform, follow the instructions on the jscodeshift project page, but setting and environment variable of `BABEL_ENV=jscodeshift` — this ensures that a clean babel configuration is used for the transforms, alleviating an issue with babel versions.

 ## Tools in `bin` directory